 View the Safety Central website (opens in new window)

-For the first time ever, we will have a purpose-built facility dedicated to public safety.
+For the first time ever, we have a purpose-built facility dedicated to public safety.
 Visitors will learn how to stay safe, well and independent by experiencing a range of hazards in four realistic learning zones that simulate the environments in which injury and harm are most likely to occur.

 An immersive space for learning